wp-plugins/before-after-image-slider-lite/readme.txt

 == Description ==

-The Before After Image Slider for Wordpress allows you to easily show and compare two images.
+The Before After Image Slider for WordPress allows you to easily show and compare two images.
 See screenshots or [demo of pro version](http://demo.scrobble.me/wordpress-before-after-images-slider/) for more information.

 The lite version contains the following features: